papermashea/smi/_posts/2021-04-15-futures-studies.md

 ---
 layout: post
-title: internal post
+title: Futures studies and speculative design
-date: 2015-07-15
+date: 2021-04-15
-description: with code
-redirect:
-published: false
+description: Signals research, trend analysis, and forecasting models
+categories: research
+root: /work/
+permalink: /research/futures-studies/
 ---
 This theme implements a built-in Jekyll feature, the use of Pygments, for sytanx highlighting.
 It supports more than 100 languages.
 This example is in C++.
 All you have to do is wrap your code in a liquid tag:
 {% raw  %}